Amourspirit/python-ooouno-ex/ex/auto/general/odev_listen/README.md

 As (*Write in this case*) window is min, max, activated etc. The events are captured and printed to the screen.

-This demo uses [OOO Development Tools] (ODEV).
+This demo uses [OOO Development Tools] (OooDev).

 A `main_loop()` method is called that watches until Office is closed.

-[ODEV] makes this demo possible with just a few lines of code.
+[OooDev] makes this demo possible with just a few lines of code.

 See Also: